-Fortunately, the Chamber offers British companies a practical consultancy service to explain your obligations under German Law and to simplify the application and reporting procedures to many of the schemes.
+Fortunately, the Chamber offers British companies a practical consultancy service to explain their obligations under German Law and to simplify the application and reporting procedures to many of the schemes.

 Our dedicated German-speaking experts will get to know your company and its products, advise which legislation will apply to you and take you through the next steps to ensure that you are meeting your obligations and submitting the relevant documentation.

 The German Packaging Law VerpackG obliges manufacturers and distributors to take back used, empty sales packaging from consumers free of charge and to forward it for recycling, regardless of whether they sell direct, via retailers, wholesalers or importers.

 Sales packaging is understood to be anything that helps with the containment, protection, handling, delivery or presentation of goods.

-The easiest way to determine what is sales packaging is to establish if the packaging in question is discarded by the consumer / end-user.
+The easiest way to determine what is sales packaging is to establish if the packaging in question is discarded by the consumer/end-user.
 Basically, this is anything a consumer takes home with him upon purchase or receives through an online purchase (e.g. cartons, cans, tubes, jars, pots, polystyrene moulds and chips, bubble wrap, plastic bags etc.).
 End users are private households, but also small businesses (hair salons, bakeries, butchers’ shops, pharmacies etc.), schools, hospitals, old people’s homes, hotels, restaurants and other comparable institutions.

 For all obligated companies, there is compulsory membership of a dual system (compliance scheme), which ensures that used sales packaging is regularly collected from end users.

-For many years the German-British Chamber has for several years been advising British companies on how to comply with the many aspects of German environmental legislation.
+For many years, the German-British Chamber has been advising British companies on how to comply with the many aspects of German environmental legislation.
 We work closely with different compliance schemes to give British exporters a real choice of systems, suited to their needs.

-If you are selling in Germany and require advice on your sales packaging obligation, please complete and return the form and we will be in touch.
+If you are selling in Germany and require advice on your sales packaging obligations, please complete and return the enquiry form and we will be in touch.